 But the coast has much more to offer than expanses of gleaming sand to please the sunbathers.
 The natural parks in the area give keen walkers the opportunity to venture into wetlands and desert landscapes alike, with the Lagoons of Adra in the west providing a great opportunity to go searching for rare bird species in their natural habitat.

 Architecture enthusiasts will love the impressive castles and churches dotted along the coast – although Roquetas de Mar may be famous for its popular beaches, the castle and 17th century church in its historic centre show that it still remains in touch with its past.

-For those who want to taste the real flavour of Andalusia, there is nothing better than an evening spent enjoying the local cuisine with a traditional Spanish guitar playing in the background.
-The largest concentration of restaurants is in Almeria itself, with plenty of top notch eateries to choose from – those who enjoy the taste of the sea as much as a swim in it will love the irresistible fresh seafood to be found there.
+For those who want to taste the real flavour of Andalusia, there is nothing better than an evening spent enjoying the local cuisine with the sound of a traditional Spanish guitar playing in the background.
+The largest concentration of restaurants is in Almeria itself, with plenty of top-notch eateries to choose from – those who enjoy the taste of the sea as much as a swim in it will love the irresistible fresh seafood to be found there.